JohnOBrienCIT/September_2018/README.md

 This is the COLLABORATOR here; making changes like a boyo!!
 Can you see it?
+Change made in dazzling feature to provoke conflict!

 Can you really?

 "This is the readme file for the tutorial repository."